spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/component-implementation.md

 2. `ProductService` is used to resolve the product data from the application state.
 When the product is not yet loaded from the backend, the service uses an adapter (`ProductAdapter`) to fetch the data.
 The HTTP response is converted to meet the client-side product model. _Command and Query_, Oryx's state management solution, prevents data reloading unless explicitly requested.
 3. The `$product` signal subscribes to the application state using `ProductService`.
 Whenever the product state is changed, the [signal](/docs/scos/dev/front-end-development/{{page.version}}/oryx/architecture/reactivity/signals.html) updates the associated DOM elements that are affected by the data.

-The above steps are a commonly used pattern cross all Oryx domain components.
+The preceding steps are a commonly used pattern across all Oryx domain components.
 It ensures efficient consumption of backend APIs and rendering of DOM elements.

 ### 3. Configure the component